 No. Key/Control Description 1 Power switch Press to turn the radar on.
 Long press to turn the radar off.
-Shown as () in procedures.
+Shown as (I) in procedures.
 2 STBY/TX Press to switch between STBY (Stand-by) and TX (Transmit) modes.
 3 A/C RAIN/F1 Push: Activates the F1 registered function.
 Rotate: Adjusts rain clutter manually (default setting).
 4 A/C SEA/F2 Push: Activates the F2 registered function.
 Rotate: Adjusts sea clutter manually (default setting).
-5 GAIN/F3 Push: Activates the F3 registered function. - Rotate: Adjusts gain manually (default setting).
+5 GAIN/F3 Push: Activates the F3 registered function.
+Patents Adjusts a sign and the fact that the patents are sign as a sign and the fact that the patents are sign as a sign and the fact that the patents are sign as a sign and the patents are sign as a sign are sign are sign as a sign are sign are sign are sign as a sign are sign ar Tarrahanad Rotate: Adjusts gain manually (default setting).
 6 Touchpad Moves the cursor.
-7 Left button - / Selects menu item.
-Transday Selects or convince the sympon highlighted each as a terret TGT ACQ TT mode: Selects or acquires the cursor-highlighted echo as a target.
-AIS mode: Selects or activates the cursor-highlighted target.
-8 Opens the cursor-selected context menu; closes open menus.
-0 Right button opens the cursor-selected context mend, closes open mends.
-9 Range +/- Selects the display range.
+7 Left button / Selects menu item.TT mode: Selects or acquires the cursor-highlighted echo as a target.
+TGT ACQ AIS mode: Selects or activates the cursor-highlighted object 8 Opens the cursor-selected context menu; closes open menus.
+Right button 9 Range +/- Selects the display range.
 10 TGT CANCEL TT mode: Deactivates tracking for the cursor-selected target.
-AIS mode: Sleeps the selected target.
-Long press: Sleeps/deactivates all TT targets.
+AIS mode: Sleeps the selected object.
+44 DDILL Long press: Sleeps/deactivates all TT targets.
 11 BRILL Adjusts the screen brilliance.
 12 EBL Activates/deactivates the EBL cursor.
 13 MENU Opens the main menu; closes all open menus.
 14 VRM Activates/deactivates the VRM cursor.
 15 ADJUST Rotate: Adjusts settings for the cursor-selected box/icon.
-Highlights menu items.
-Push: Selects highlighted menu item; applies settings; moves the cursor to the next character/digit.
+Highlights menu items.Push: Selects highlighted menu item; applies settings; moves the cursor to the next character/digit.
 16 OFF CENTER Moves the radar display off center.
 17 HL OFF Hides heading line when pressed and held.
 18 TGT TRAIL Press: Changes the trail time.
 Long press: Erases trails.
 19 ALERT ACK Acknowledges alerts.
 Silence the alarm buzzer.